sweproj/one-rom/sdrr-pcb/unverified/stm32f4-28-pin-rev-a/README.md

 **Likely to be rejected** - This first 28 pin prototype does work, but is likely to be replaced by a later revision, and support for this revision may be removed in a future release.

+**Update December 2025** - Support is being removed as of firmware 0.5.8, as the future approach is that CS is not embedded in the address space.

 **Unverified** - this revision has not yet been tested or confirmed to work.
 Order PCBs at your own risk.

 23xxx (STM32F4 28 pin) ROM replacement SDRR PCB.